QuentinRauschenbach/Deep-Larning_LSTM-SIA/README.md

-# Deep-Larning_LSTM-SIA
+# Deep Larning: LSTM SIA
-Predicting the longtermevolution of sea ice area with an LSTM network
+Predicting the longterm evolution of sea ice area with an LSTM network